Chrysalis (hypothetical moon)

-In the astronomy of the Solar System, Chrysalis is a hypothetical former moon of Saturn, named in 2022 by scientists of the Massachusetts Institute of Technology using data from the Cassini–Huygens mission.
-The moon would have been torn apart by Saturn's tidal forces, somewhere between 200 and 100 million years ago.
+Chrysalis was a hypothetical former moon of Saturn, named in 2022 by scientists of the Massachusetts Institute of Technology using data from the Cassini–Huygens mission.
+The moon is hypothesized to have been torn apart by Saturn's tidal forces, somewhere between 200 and 100 million years ago.
 Up to 99% of the moon's mass would have been swallowed by Saturn, with the remaining 1% forming the rings of Saturn.
 The origin of Saturn's rings from the destruction of a satellite has been previously proposed by other authors.